Nader-Mamdouh/DevOps-Banque-Misr/README.md

 - **Jenkins**: Implements Continuous Integration and Continuous Deployment (CI/CD) pipelines to automate the build, test, and deployment processes.
 Jenkins pipelines integrate with Docker, Kubernetes, and Terraform to streamline development and deployment workflows.

+- **Prometheus**: Deployed on the EKS cluster to collect and store metrics from the application and the underlying infrastructure.
+Prometheus provides powerful querying capabilities and is used for monitoring system performance and health.

+- **Grafana**: Deployed alongside Prometheus on the EKS cluster to visualize metrics collected by Prometheus.
+Grafana is used to create dashboards and visualizations to monitor application performance and gain insights from the collected data.

 **Clone the Repository**